cs109/2015/pages/syllabus.md

 **Guest Lecture Attendance**

-We are lucky to have some of the world's best researchers take time out of their busy schedules to give guest lectures.
+We are lucky to have some of the world\'s best researchers take time out of their busy schedules to give guest lectures.
 We expect all non-distance students to attend these lectures in person and to engage the speakers with questions and comments.
 You must send an email to the staff at least one day before a guest lecture to be excused.

 ## Additional Information